Shooting of Erik Cantu

 On October 2, 2022, Officer James Brennand of the San Antonio Police Department (SAPD) shot 17-year-old Erik Cantu in the parking lot of a McDonald's restaurant in San Antonio, Texas.

-After responding to an unrelated disturbance, Brennand saw Cantu eating a hamburger in his vehicle, and recognized the vehicle as the same one which had evaded him at a traffic stop the day prior.
-After opening Cantu's driver-side door, Brennand opened fire when Cantu reversed the vehicle and the same door struck Brennand.
+After responding to an unrelated disturbance, Brennand saw Cantu eating a hamburger in his vehicle, and recognized the vehicle as a similar one which had evaded him at a traffic stop the day prior.
+After opening Cantu's driver-side door, Brennand opened fire when Cantu reversed the vehicle.
 Brennand was fired less than a week later and was later charged with two counts of aggravated assault by a peace officer.
 He was later indicted for aggravated assault and attempted murder.
 Following the incident, Cantu was immediately placed on life support and remained hospitalized for a number of weeks.

 Background

-Brennand was a probationary officer who had been with the SAPD for seven months prior to the shooting.
-The day prior to the shooting, Cantu had evaded police in the same maroon vehicle, with license plates that were not registered to it.
+James Brennand was a probationary officer who had been with the SAPD for seven months prior to opening Cantu's driver side door without announcing himself as an officer and shooting him.
+The day prior to the shooting, the same maroon vehicle was used to evade an encounter with the police.
+The initial encounter initiated by Brennand is suspected to have been due to the vehicle's use of license plates that were not registered to it.
+However, officials with the city of San Antonio blocked the release of public information related to the case, which was later dropped.
+SAPD officials have since confirmed that the license plates did not belong to the vehicle Cantu was operating but stated that the vehicle was not stolen.
 Whether or not Cantu was the same individual from the incident the day before was initially unclear, with some media outlets reporting that Cantu was not the same individual.
 For example, ABC News reported that officer Brennand had "confus[ed] him and his car with someone who fled from an attempted stop the night before."
 The San Antonio Current later reported that Cantu apparently was the same individual, based on police records of an interview with Cantu's girlfriend.
-Cantu's girlfriend was in the car with him during both incidents, and the first incident left her hesitant to get in the car with him again for fear that Cantu's actions might get them arrested or "shot at," she stated in that interview.
+She claimed that she was in the car with him during both incidents and that the first incident left her hesitant to get in the car with him again, fearing that Cantu's actions might lead to their arrest or even being "shot at."